-Since 2013, SHARP has donated more than $29,000, usually in $1,000 or $500 increments, to charitable groups that serve people primarily in San Francisco.
+Since 2013, SHARP has donated more than $80,000 to charitable groups that serve people primarily in San Francisco.
 If you know of a 501(c)(3) organization doing excellent work serving primarily people in San Francisco—particularly if the organization does its work in or close to our neighborhood (see map of SHARP’s area)—we want to know about it.
 We are not soliciting grant proposals and cannot promise to contribute to the organization.
 We do want to learn about other groups that we might consider for grants.
 You can reach us through our contact page.
 Be sure to include the group’s website address.

 Groups to Which SHARP Has Donated Since 2013